-- People often provide different information at different times and/or to different screeners.
+- People often provide different information at different times or to different screeners.

-- People may observe different functional abilities and needs over time or across different settings (e.g., home or school), making it difficult to select an accurate answer.
+- People may observe different functional abilities and needs over time or across different settings (such as home or school), making it difficult to select an accurate answer.

 - Screen answers vary somewhat depending on whether the screener knows the child.

 - Screen answers vary somewhat depending on the environment in which the screener observed the child.

 - While objectivity is the ultimate goal, some subjectivity may remain in some questions.

 Strategies to Minimize Screening Limitations—This section outlines guidelines to increase inter-rater reliability of the CLTS FS despite the limitations noted above.

 A. Apparently Inaccurate or Inconsistent Reports Related to the Child's Needs

 Functional eligibility screens cannot be based solely upon child or family self-report; nor can they be merely screener's judgment.
 Both of these extremes allow for too much subjectivity.
 The goal of the CLTS FS functional eligibility process is to be as objective as possible.
 When screeners are objective, the result is high "inter-rater reliability"—meaning that other screeners would choose the same answer as another screener.
 Each screener must gather as much information and objective data, as possible, and then ask, "Given all this information, what would other screeners choose for an answer?"

 When meeting with a child and their family, asking questions, asking for demonstrations, and observing evidence carefully provides additional objective information.
 If further questions and observations don’t indicate a clear answer for the CLTS FS, the screener should look for and consider additional information from health or school records and other caregivers or professionals.